Jumana-Emad/Gobblets-and-Gobblers/README.md

 ### Heuristics
 Incorporate heuristic evaluations into your gameplay, providing intelligent decision-making.
 The repository encourages the use of at least one heuristic, with comprehensive documentation on heuristic descriptions and approximations.

-Feel free to contribute, experiment with various languages/frameworks, and enhance the project with additional heuristics.
-Let the strategic battles begin!